Navigating Configuration Post-processing¶

 /api/plugins/golden-config/config-postprocessing/{device_id}

-you can request the intended configuration processed, and the return payload will contain a "config" key with the rendered configuration.
+.
+The return payload will contain a "config" key with the rendered configuration.

-Customize Configuration Processing¶
+Customizing Configuration Processing¶

 method: